mnmmelo/GetDataProject/CodeBook.md

 names of the activities from the file activity_labels.txt.
 The remainder of the set from Part 2 remain unchanged.

-* Activity - Factor w/ 6 levels:
+* featuresActivities$Activity - Factor w/ 6 levels:
     + "LAYING", "SITTING", "STANDING", "WALKING", "WALKING_DOWNSTAIRS", "WALKING_UPSTAIRS"

 ## Part 4 - partFourSet - data frame